 Excellent ratings for park maintenance are very similar for households with and without children, with the exception of households with children 10-19 years of age.
 Households with young children (1-9 years of age) and households without children all had between 32% and 35% of household's rate the condition of parks as excellent.
 This rating decreased to 23% for households with youth 10-19 years of age.

-The map on the following page illustrates ratings of park conditions throughout the City of Shoreline.
+This map illustrates ratings of park conditions throughout the City of Shoreline.